Nolan Gorman Player Props: Cardinals vs. Yankees

-The St. Louis Cardinals, including Nolan Gorman (.214 on-base percentage in past 10 games, 105 points below season-long percentage), battle starter Luis Severino and the New York Yankees at Busch Stadium, Friday at 8:15 PM ET.
+Nolan Gorman -- with an on-base percentage of .214 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the New York Yankees, with Luis Severino on the hill, on July 1 at 2:15 PM ET.

 Nolan Gorman Game Info & Props vs. the Yankees